CordetG/cgula-rust-web-spr24/error-notes.md

 I uninstalled it for now, but I think I need to configure `rust-analyzer` and `trunk` settings to play nicely with each other.

+-- update --

+Well, now we are using trunk so I have to re-install it *heh*.

 ---

 ### Terminal